 Wil Myers, 1B, San Diego Padres: Looking for a bust?
 Look no further than Myers.
 After an exciting breakout campaign in 2016, he failed to hit those heights in 2017 – eventually ending with sub par figures given the buzz surrounding him at the start of the campaign.
 He did hit a career high 30 home runs and upped his walk rate, but it was not enough to mask his inefficiencies with the bat.

 Fewer runs, hits and steals with a lower batting average tell the story: it wasn’t good enough for Myers in 2017.
 In the field, he didn’t do a lot wrong as a first baseman but hardly performed at the level that many fantasy players expected.
 Does he deserve another chance in 2018?
 Of course, but we may have to alter our expectations of what his ceiling is.

 Felix Hernandez, SP, Seattle Mariners: After a difficult 2016 campaign, most baseball fans expected Hernandez to struggle this year – and they were right.
 Hernandez ended the 2017 season with career lows in various categories and his spot on Seattle’s roster is in serious jeopardy.
 The Mariners still aren’t too sure how to best employ his skill set.

 Pitching in just 16 games, the 31-year-old gave up 17 home runs.
 To put that into perspective, he allowed 19 in 25 starts in 2016 (see his highlights from last year in the video below) and 23 in 31 starts in 2015.
 In addition, Hernandez missed a significant chunk of the campaign thanks to injury and Seattle will be wary of more disappointment in 2018.
 Will he get another chance?
 Only time will tell.

 Now it’s your turn.
-Let us know in the comments below which players you’re avoiding this Fantasy basketball season.
+Let us know in the comments below who your booms and busts were for the 2017 MLB season.